mph-/lcapy/doc/tutorial.rst

    ⎩

-Note that the unilateral inverse Laplace transform can only determine the result for t >= 0.
-If you know that the system is causal, then use
+Note that the unilateral inverse Laplace transform can only determine the result for :math:`t \ge 0`.
+If you know that the system is causal, then use:

    >>> H.inverse_laplace(causal=True)

-This gives
    ⎛      -2⋅t       -3⋅t⎞
    ⎝- 30⋅ℯ     + 35⋅ℯ    ⎠⋅Heaviside(t)

 The Heaviside function is the unit step.